 4. Its storage is dedicated to music

-Uncompressed audio takes up a lot of space, and high resolution audio takes up more space still.
+Uncompressed audio takes up a lot of space, and high-resolution audio takes up more space still.
 If you've got a phone that's filled with the latest apps, games, and all those slow-motion videos that you've been meaning to back up and delete then it can be hard to find some space for your music collection.
-A dedicated music player has storage that's reserved for music alone, and as such you can wave goodbye to having to micro-manage your folders to make room for your newest 24-bit find.
+A dedicated music player has storage that's reserved for the music alone, and as such, you can wave goodbye to having to micro-manage your folders to make room for your newest 24-bit find.